Derivative principles for invariant ensembles: Multiplicative unitarily invariant ensembles

 \begin{proposition}[Derivative principle for $\herm_+(n)$] Let $X\in\herm_+(n)$ be a $\U(n)$-invariant matrix with eigenvalue distribution $f\in L^1(\R^n_+)$ and function $g\in L^{1,n(n-1)/2}_{\m}(\R^n_+)$ as defined in~\eqref{4.1.5}.
 Then, the derivative principle reads

 for almost all $x\in\mathbb{R}_+^n$. \end{proposition}

-Comparing this proposition and its requirements with the derivative principal of the additive $\herm(n)$, see Proposition~\ref{p3.1.1}, shows very strong similarities.
+Comparing this proposition and its requirements with the derivative principle of the additive $\herm(n)$, see Proposition~\ref{p3.1.1}, shows very strong similarities.
 Indeed, a change of variables $x\to e^{\tilde{x}/L}$ in the limit $L\to\infty$ reduces Eq.~\eqref{4.1.6} to~\eqref{3.1.5}.

 \begin{proof} We start from